Endogenous distress contagion in a dynamic interbank model: how possible future losses may spell doom today: Abstract

-Departing from the static setting of the previous subsection, we now consider the problem of deriving an appropriate \emph{dynamic} model with a mark-to-market valuation of interbank claims.

-Consider, first, the banking book for bank $i$.
-As in Section~\ref{sec:setting-network}, the bank holds two types of assets: \emph{interbank assets} $\sum_{j = 1}^n L_{ji}$ where $L_{ji} \geq 0$ is the total obliged from bank $j$ to $i$ (with $L_{ii} = 0$), and \emph{external assets} $x_i$.
-Furthermore, the bank has liabilities $\bar p_i = \sum_{j = 1}^n L_{ij} + L_{i0}$ due at a future time $T$, where $L_{i0} \geq 0$ is the \emph{external obligations} of bank $i$.
-The external assets are held in liquid and marketable assets so that, distinct from Section~\ref{sec:setting-network}, their current value $x_i(t)$ fluctuates over time.
-We thus model $x_i=(x_i(t))_{t \in \bbt}$ as a stochastic process adapted to a given filtration $(\mathcal{F}_t)_{t\in \bbt}$ on some probability space $(\Omega ,\mathcal{F},\mathbb{P})$.
-The precise probabilistic setup is introduced in Section \ref{sec:1maturity-model}.
-Throughout, we assume a constant risk-free rate $r \geq 0$ used for discounting all obligations.
-The current book value of capital, discounted appropriately, is then

-However, depending on the probability of default, the interbank assets will not be valued at their (discounted) face value, but instead at some intrinsic mark-to-market value which we denote by $p_{ij}(t)$ at time $t$.
+As regards the interbank assets $L_{ji}$, depending on the probabilities of default, these will not be valued at their (discounted) face value, but instead at some intrinsic mark-to-market value that we denote by $p_{ji}(t)$ at time $t$.
 Figure~\ref{fig:balance_sheet} provides a visual depiction of both the book values and the realized balance sheet for an arbitrary bank $i$ in the financial system.

 Let $P_j(T,\omega)\in \{0,1\}$, for $\omega \in \Omega$, denote the realized indicator of solvency for bank $j$ at the maturity time $T$.
 Within our stylized balance sheet construction, the key modelling choice is then to let the mark-to-market values of the obligations from bank $j$ to $i$ be given by $p_{ji}(t) := e^{-r(T-t)} L_{ji} (\beta + (1-\beta)\E[P_j(T) \; | \; \fcal_t]) $, where $\beta \in [0,1]$ is the recovery rate.
 Defining $P_j(t) := \E[P_j(T) \; | \; \fcal_t] $ as bank $j$'s (conditional) probability of solvency at maturity, as measured at time $t$, we can write these mark-to-market values as